sagnikc395/web.beginners/docs/eslint-prettier-precommit-hooks.md

   - also add `yarn add typescript` for the project, otherwise it would complain.

 - and then run as yarn lint

+- to ignore the eslint recommendations we can ignore as
+  eg:
+  // eslint-disable-next-line